teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc5_visualize_footprint/visualize_terminal_footprint.md

 ---
-title: "2.5.
-Visualize digital service's footprint"
+title: "2.5.1.
+Visualize digital service's terminal footprint"
 description: "This use case describes how to visualize the impact of a digital service"
-weight: 50
+weight: 10
 mermaid: true
 ---